CyberMonitor/orquestra-docs/v1/content/tutorials/hello-workflow.md

 1. Incorporate the resource into a workflow using the `imports` tag

+1. Call the code in a step of the workflow

 Note: Step 1 is optional if you reuse existing resources.

 ## Hello Workflow